foopod/blog6/_posts/cellular-automata-tutorial.md

 This should give you a pretty good of how we are going to lay things out.
 We can break logic up into different functions and try not to do too much all at once.

-Something else we are going to need to consider is that at the edges of our grid we are going to run into problems.
+Something else we are going to need to consider is that at the edges of our grid, we are going to run into problems.
 How do you calculate the next state of a cell on the edge?
 There will be neighbours outside of our array that will break our code.

-An easy fix for this is set all the edges to be dead and never update them.
+An easy fix for this is to set all the edges to dead and never update them.
 This does mean that our life will essentially die when it gets to the edge, but it will also make everything else easy to calculate.

-Lets start with a simple function that can detect the edges of our grid.
+Let's start with a simple function that can detect the edges of our grid.

 ``` gdscript
 func is_edge(column, row):